Mosesochacha/Pet-Finder/README.md

 # Pet-Finder

-This is a full-stack project that uses the Sinatra web framework and ActiveRecord ORM for the backend, and React for the frontend.
+- This is a full-stack project that uses the Sinatra web framework and ActiveRecord ORM for the backend, and React for the frontend.
 This README file serves as a guide to help you understand the project and how to set it up.

 # Description

-The project is a simple web application that allows users to create and manage their Pets.
+  -The project is a simple web application that allows users to create and manage their Pets.
 The backend is built using Sinatra and ActiveRecord, while the frontend is built using React.
 The application allows users to create, read, update, and delete Pets they have added.

 # Getting started